NIHR Academic Clinical Fellow (ACF)

 Funding and bursaries

 There are currently three sources of funding available to Imperial NIHR academic clinical fellows to support their research.
-Each fund has a distinct purpose, eligibility criteria and application process - and all three are coordinated through the CATO.
+Each fund has a distinct purpose, eligibility criteria and application process - and all three are coordinated through the CATO Team.
 Academic trainees are advised to consider their academic training, research consumables and skills development needs early on in their programmes in order to achieve maximum benefit from the funding available.
 See our funding webpage for further information.

 The three funding sources for ACFs are listed below: